British concession in Tianjin

-The British concession of Tianjin (Chinese: 天津英租界) was one of seven total British concessions in China.
+The British concession in Tianjin (Chinese: 天津英租界) was one of seven total British concessions in China.
 It was one of nine foreign concessions in Tianjin, and was the earliest established and most successful out of all of the concessions.
 The concession bordered the French and Germans to the northwest and southeast, respectively, and faced the Russian concession across the Hai river.
 The settlement prospered economically, and many legacies of the British influence over Tianjin can be seen today.

 History

 Establishment of the concession

 On September 11, 1860, the Qing government and Great Britain signed the Treaty of Tianjin and the Convention of Peking.
 On December of the same year, British diplomat Frederick Bruce forced the governor of Zhili province to demarcate the future concession in accordance with the Peking stipulations.
 The British concession was opened on December 17, 1860, with an initial area of about 460 mu (approximately 28.26 hectares), located on the west bank of the Hai river in former Zhizulin village 紫竹林村.
 Therefore, to the locals, the British concession and the surrounding German concession were also known as the "Zhizhulin concession 紫竹林租界".